A sole proprietorship is a business owned by one person who is responsible for all of the business’s debts, taxes, and legal liabilities.

-Sole proprietors have the same legal liabilities corporations do, and they are generally eligible for protections with most small business insurance policies.
+Sole proprietors have the same legal liabilities corporations do, and they are generally eligible for protections with most S Corporation Business Insurance policies.

 For example, if a service they perform for a client has a negative financial impact or causes property damage, the client could take legal action.
 In this case, professional liability or errors and omissions insurance could provide financial protection.

 The difference is a sole proprietor is personally responsible for all legal judgments and settlements, unlike the owner of a corporation or LLC, whose legal structure shields against personal liability.